keys-i/sdkman-cicd/README.md

   sdkman-ci:local bash /tests/smoke.sh
 ```

+The installer download uses curl's built-in retries for transient failures:
+up to three retries with backoff and a 180-second retry window.
+Each attempt
+retains a 10-second connection timeout and a 120-second transfer timeout.
+An
+attempt already in progress can finish after the retry window expires; the
+window is not a strict overall deadline.
+Permanent HTTP errors such as 404 fail
+without retrying, and a failed download stops the build before the installer
+runs.
+These settings apply to the installer script download; candidate downloads
+are managed by SDKMAN.
+See [curl's retry options](https://curl.se/docs/manpage.html#--retry).

 The offline smoke test checks Bash initialization, a custom candidate directory,
 cached Java and Kotlin activation through `.sdkmanrc`, and rejection of missing
 versions or a missing `.sdkmanrc`.
 It uses empty SDK directories to test path